AriFordsham/GHCWiki/trac-upgrade.md

 ##### Resynchronize the Trac Environment Against the Source Code Repository

-Each [Trac environment](trac-environment) must be resynchronized against the source code repository in order to avoid errors such as "[ No changeset ??? in the repository](http://trac.edgewall.org/intertrac/%236120)" while browsing the source through the Trac interface:
+Each [Trac environment](trac-environment) must be resynchronized against the source code repository in order to avoid errors such as "[No changeset ??? in the repository](http://trac.edgewall.org/intertrac/%236120)" while browsing the source through the Trac interface:

 ```
 trac-admin /path/to/projenv repository resync '*'